galasa-dev/galasa.dev/src/markdown-pages/automating_tests.md

 - mixed mode tests, for example, tests using a 3270 terminal, batch files and a web service
 - difficult to perform manually, such as concurrency or performance tests
 - run on more than one build, or on multiple software and hardware configurations
-- generating consistent expected results
+- run to generate consistent expected results